Kanithan

 Kanithan is a 2016 Indian Tamil-language action thriller film written and directed by T. N. Santhosh and produced by S. Thanu.
 The film stars Atharvaa and Catherine Tresa.
 Sivamani composed the film's music.
 Having begun production in 2013, the film was released in February 2016.
 The film was remade in Kannada as Athiratha (2017) and in Telugu as Arjun Suravaram (2019).
-It received mixed reviews from critics but was a Hit at box office.

 Plot

 Gowtham Ramalingam is an intelligent TV journalist who works in a small channel.
 For generations, his family has had close links with the media.
-His father, Ramalingam, is a news presenter in Doordarshan.
-His grandfather was a newsreader in All India Radio.
+His father, Ramalingam, is a news presenter on Doordarshan.
+His grandfather was a newsreader on All India Radio.
 Despite being an academically brilliant engineering graduate, Gowtham prefers working as a TV journalist and yearns to join the BBC.
 One day, while reporting for his channel, he stumbles across Anu and falls for her.
 Anu turns out to be his colleague in the same TV channel he works at and reciprocates his attempts.
-Gowtham receives an offer letter from BBC, and despite initially struggling, performs well in the interview and gets selected.
+Gowtham receives an offer letter from the BBC, and despite initially struggling, he performs well in the interview and gets selected.
 His friends, including Anu, congratulate him at the TV channel office.
 While all goes well, Gowtham suddenly gets arrested on charges of cheating banks (to the tune of several lakhs) of rupees by producing fake documents and degree certificates.
 Gowtham's degree certificates and those of the other affected students were invalidated.

 While he is being taken to prison, a fellow graduate seated beside him commits suicide by falling off the police van and getting run over by a truck.
 Gowtham realizes that he (along with the other graduates) has been made a pawn in a massive scam.
 His neighbor, who works in the police department, and his friend Balaji, a lawyer; Senthil, his friend and colleague; and Anu manage to get him out of prison.
-Gowtham's job at BBC gets rejected because his certificate is labeled forged.
+Gowtham's job at the BBC is rejected because his certificate is labeled forged.
 Gowtham then decides to infiltrate and expose the fake certificate scam with the help of his neighbors, Balaji, Senthil, and Anu.